-The city took one step toward its goal Tuesday night, while also helping Richfield Bloomington Honda do the same.
+The city took one step toward its goal Tuesday night, while also helping do the same.

 Honda has agreed to purchase the land LaMettry’s is currently on, providing the Richfield Housing and Redevelopment Authority agrees to sell the out-lot.
 The HRA has already expressed interest in selling the land to LaMettry’s and will vote at its meeting next Monday night.

 Dealership owners have been planning an expansion for more than a year.
-In March 2011, representatives presented a redevelopment plan for the very lot LaMettry’s is proposing to move to.
+In March 2011, for the very lot LaMettry’s is proposing to move to.
 Commonly called the Candlewood out-lot, Honda proposed a mixed-use building with a coffee shop, an electric car showroom and service center for the property.
 At the time, the city was in talks with another developer for the site.
 Obviously, that development never happened.